osuthorpe/llm-expect/wiki/Product-Philosophy.md

-# Product Philosophy: The Vald8 Way
+# Product Philosophy: The LLM Expect Way

-Vald8 is not just a library; it's an opinionated approach to AI engineering.
+LLM Expect is not just a library; it's an opinionated approach to AI engineering.
 Our product philosophy is built on three pillars: **Minimalism**, **Developer Experience (DX)**, and **Transparency**.

 ## 1. Minimalism: Less is More

-In a world of bloated frameworks and complex orchestration tools, Vald8 chooses to be small.
+In a world of bloated frameworks and complex orchestration tools, LLM Expect chooses to be small.

 *   **No New Infrastructure**: We don't ask you to spin up a Docker container, a database, or a separate evaluation server.
-Vald8 runs where your code runs.
+LLM Expect runs where your code runs.
 *   **No "Platform" Lock-in**: We are not a SaaS platform trying to capture your data.
 We are a library that empowers your existing workflow.
-*   **Single Responsibility**: Vald8 does one thing well: it validates LLM outputs against expectations.
+*   **Single Responsibility**: LLM Expect does one thing well: it validates LLM outputs against expectations.
 It doesn't try to be a prompt playground, a vector database, or a fine-tuning framework.

 > "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry